 Ritter’s row crop operation:

 In addition to managing its owned farmland by partnering with local farmer tenants, Ritter farms a significant amount of its land directly, using its own equipment and employees.
-The focus is on innovation, productivity and profitability, balanced with conservation and sustainability.
 We produce a variety of traditional commodity crops, including soybeans, rice, cotton, corn and wheat.
-In addition, we have recently expanded our crop mix to include edible, non-GMO soybeans.

 - • Using precision land forming of crop fields and innovative sprinkler nozzles to improve irrigation efficiency.